umputun/le-dns-updater/README.md

 # le-dns-updater - Update LE certs with DNS challenge

 This is a simple tool wrapping [lego](https://github.com/go-acme/lego) to update LE certs with DNS challenge.
-It is intended to be used in a docker container to automate the process of updating LE certs.
+It is intended to be used in a docker container to automate the process of issuing and updating LE certificates.

 ## Usage